Menu

 Friday, April 25, 2025

-Is it Better to Love and Lose Or Never Love At All
+Is it Better to Love and Lose or Never Love At All

 7-9 pm: (CST): ZOOM Presentation & Discussion

-About the Presentation: In this presentation, I will use my autobiographical experience of living in Moscow as a child to highlight fundamental dilemmas that human beings face in the aftermath of experiencing significant disillusionment and suffering: ‘Is it better to love and lose or not to love so much?
-“Is it better to hope passionately and endure the risk of significant disappointment or is it better not to hope so fervently?
+About the Presentation: In this presentation, I will use my autobiographical experience of living in Moscow as a child to highlight fundamental dilemmas that human beings face in the aftermath of experiencing significant disillusionment and suffering: "Is it better to love and lose or not to love so much?"
+“Is it better to hope passionately and endure the risk of significant disappointment or is it better not to hope so fervently?".
 In the aftermath of my own traumatic experience, I detached from what I loved in order to dilute the pain of losing.
 Yet in dissociating from the risk of loving, I also detached from the passionate life force I needed to fulfill my life.
-In generally describe how through an individual’s attempt to cover up his vulnerabilities by forming a self-alienated relationship with oneself, a person can become trapped in an enclosed prison of isolation that prevents him from ‘seizing the vital moment’ of the one life he has at his disposal.
+I generally describe how through an individual’s attempt to cover up his vulnerabilities by forming a self-alienated relationship with oneself, a person can become trapped in an enclosed prison of isolation that prevents him from ‘seizing the vital moment’ of the one life he has at his disposal.
 I conclude the presentation by emphasizing the importance of how the openness of a dialogical relationship in psychotherapy with the therapist as “participatory witness” to the patient’s lonely suffering is an important prelude to the process of mourning.
 Such mourning ultimately entails the replacement of self-shaming with self-acceptance of oneself as an individual.

 Peter Shabad, PhD is Clinical Associate Professor of Psychiatry at Northwestern University Medical School.
 He is on the Teaching and Supervising Faculty of the Chicago Center for Psychoanalysis and he is on the Faculty of the Chicago Institute for Psychoanalysis.
 He is also Supervising and Training Analyst at the Institute for Contemporary Psychoanalysis.
 He is an Associate Editor on the Editorial Board of Psychoanalytic Dialogues.
 Dr. Shabad is co-editor of The Problem of Loss and Mourning: Psychoanalytic Perspectives (IUP, 1989) and is the author of Despair and the Return of Hope: Echoes of Mourning in Psychotherapy (Aronson, 2001).
 He is the author of numerous papers and book chapters on diverse topics such as the psychological implications of death, loss and mourning, giving and receiving, shame, parental envy, resentment, spite, and regret.
 Dr. Shabad’s new book Passion, Shame, and The Freedom To Become: Seizing The Vital Moment In Psychoanalysis (2025) has just been published by Routledge